NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 The skills-service project encapsulates code for the SkillTree dashboard, REST apis and Skills Display views.

 ### Get, build and test
-First things first, checkout the code, build  it and run all of the unit and integration tests.
+First things first, **fork** and checkout the code (please see the [Contribution Steps](/contribution/#contribution-steps)), build it and run all of the unit and integration tests.
 Then we'll discuss development and testing steps.

 ```bash
 git clone <github>:skills-service.git